-Lake Iseo is a lake located in Lombardy, between the provinces of Bergamo and Brescia, in Northern Italy.
+Lake Iseo is located in Lombardy, between the provinces of Bergamo and Brescia, in Northern Italy.
 The lake is surrounded by very high mountains of glacial origins, such as Mount Trentapassi, Mount Guglielmo, and Mount Bronzone.
-In some stretches of the lake, between Riva di Solto and Castro, the mountain falls directly into the water, and it is possible to admire these huge slabs of rock that drop sheer to the surface of the lake.
+In some stretches of the lake, between Riva di Solto and Castro, the mountain falls directly into the water, and it is possible to admire these huge slabs of rock that drop sheer to the lake’s surface.
 They are very suggestive, especially to be admired on board a boat.

 Along the shores of Lake Iseo, there are suggestive towns where you can walk quietly and relax, taste some specialties, enjoy the view, and get lost in the ancient alleys.

-The ancient town allows you to get lost in romantic streets that make you dream, and at the same time, you can visit unique places such as the Basilica of Santa Maria in Valvendra, the Civic Tower, and of course not to be missed the Tourist Port which presents itself as one of the most modern and large in Europe.
+The ancient town lets you get lost in romantic streets that make you dream.
+At the same time, you can visit unique places such as the Basilica of Santa Maria in Valvendra, the Civic Tower, and of course not to be missed the Tourist Port, which presents itself as one of the most modern and large in Europe.

-Then, visit absolutely the Church of Santa Maria della Neve which houses precious frescoes by Romanino.
+Then, visit absolutely the Church of Santa Maria della Neve, which houses precious frescoes by Romanino.
 The “Sistine Chapel of the Poor”: this is how this small church of incredible beauty was renamed, located just outside the historic center of Pisogne and known for the marvelous frescoes by Gerolamo Romanino, one of the greatest exponents of Brescia’s Renaissance painting.

-On the island it is also possible to follow a path that leads to the top of the mountain where the Sanctuary of the Madonna della Ceriola is located.
-From this height it is possible to see the whole of Lake Iseo and discover the beauty of the landscape with a unique panoramic view.
+On the island, it is also possible to follow a path that leads to the top of the mountain where the Sanctuary of the Madonna della Ceriola is located.
+From this height, it is possible to see the whole of Lake Iseo and discover the beauty of the landscape with a unique panoramic view.

 Sanctuary of the Madonna della Ceriola

-Of course, Lake Iseo is famous for the beauty of its towns, but also for its archaeological sites.
+Of course, Lake Iseo is famous for its towns’ beauty and archaeological sites.
 A site not to be missed is certainly that of Predore.
 In fact, in this town, after 1500 years, the ruins of an ancient thermal complex dated between the second and third centuries AD have been found.

 Among what to see on Lake Iseo, we also find the ancient Via Valeriana, which is located between the Camonica Valley and the lake.
 The Romans built this ancient road was the only connection between Val Camonica and Brescia until 1850.
 This cobbled street among the hills overlooking Lake Iseo allows you to discover unique views.

 It takes about two and a half hours (one way) to reach its summit, and the path is entirely in the woods.
 It can be reached in three ways: from Zone, from the Croce di Marone refuge, or Passabocche.
-The summit is 1,949 meters high and the view from up there leaves you breathless because it is so panoramic.
+The summit is 1,949 meters high, and the view up there leaves you breathless because it is so panoramic.

-In general, Lake Iseo offers many walks immersed in nature, including challenging trekking routes and trails suitable for everyone.
+Lake Iseo offers many walks immersed in nature, including challenging trekking routes and trails suitable for everyone.

-Iseo is certainly the main tourist center of the lake and is located in the province of Brescia.
-This beautiful town offers many activities to do: from the classic lakeside promenade, with restaurants at water level, to the discovery of the most beautiful cafes, to the squares of historical interest.
+Iseo is the lake’s main tourist center and is located in the province of Brescia.
+This beautiful town offers many activities: from the classic lakeside promenade, with water-level restaurants, to the discovery of the most beautiful cafes, to the squares of historical interest.

 Sebino Peat Bogs

 Also worth visiting are the Sebino peat bogs, a small paradise south of Lake Iseo.
 They are a protected area of great naturalistic interest where you can find numerous species of birds and plants, pools of water covered with water lilies, paths immersed in the typical marsh flora, lagoons, and cultivated fields.

 Pyramids of Zone

-Another place that deserves a visit is the, an attraction not to be missed on Lake Iseo: they are located in a Reserve that was established in 1984 and takes its name from the strange shape that the moraine deposit of sand, boulders, and pebbles it has acquired over the centuries, transforming itself into strips of rock up to 30 meters high, with large boulders lying on their top, as if they were hats, protecting the rock below.
+Another place that deserves a visit is the, an attraction not to be missed on Lake Iseo: they are located in a Reserve that was established in 1984 and took its name from the strange shape that the moraine deposit of sand, boulders, and pebbles it has acquired over the centuries, transforming itself into strips of rock up to 30 meters high, with large boulders lying on their top, as if they were hats, protecting the rock below.

-Palot Valley is located in the province of Brescia, above Pisogne, and it is a very green wooded area crossed by an enchanting stream, equipped for picnics, campers, and ideal for a day in nature of total relaxation (you can also make barbecues ).
+Palot Valley is located in the province of Brescia, above Pisogne, and it is a very green wooded area crossed by an enchanting stream, equipped for picnics, and campers, and ideal for a day in nature of total relaxation (you can also make barbecues ).